 “These webinars are NOT your average ‘sales pitch in disguise’ seminars.
 They are question and answer sessions where listeners present their questions, and Perry A~ Arledge, author of Calcium Bentonite Clay, Nature’s Pathway to Healing, supplies the answers.

 At random, I picked February, 2015, to get some examples of what Perry talks about. http://www.theclaybook.com/webinar_archives.htm.
 The February, 2015 link discusses:

 - dental uses

 - using clay while in an infra-red sauna

-- shingles (customer had no pain; it cleared up twice as fast as doctor said it would)
+- shingles (the customer had no pain; it cleared up twice as fast as the doctor said it would)